-Undertaking rehabilitation for an adequate period of time is crucial to a persons longterm wellbeing.
+Undertaking rehabilitation for an adequate period of time is crucial to a person's longterm wellbeing.

-Research has shown that most people suffering with addiction need at least twelve weeks intensive rehabilitation.
+Research has shown that most people suffering from addiction need at least twelve weeks intensive rehabilitation.
 The best long term outcomes come from longer periods of intensive drug and alcohol rehabilitation.
 For some people this can mean a transition period within supported living accommodation.

 Recovery from any addiction is a long term process.
 Continual growth, support and learning are needed and can last a lifetime.
 Thankfully, whilst this can seem a very daunting prospect for most, you only need to take recovery a day at a time!

 Happily, recovering from a drug and alcohol addiction is not all hard work.
 If it was, no one would be able to sustain it.
 Rehabilitation can be enjoyable and it is often fun!

 Yes, there will undoubtedly be times when uncomfortable and painful emotions have to be faced.
 This should, however, be balanced out with feelings of joy, contentment and achievement.